volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 title: Getting started with React
 tag:
   - React
+metaDescription: React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called components.
 teaser: Having learned some JavaScript basics and intermediate concepts we're ready to kick off with advanced topics.
 Meet the React - a JavaScript library for building user interfaces.